chocoluffy/wechat_web_scraper/README.md

 ### Manage process on EC2

 Using pm2 to manage node process, `pm2 start server.js --name="wechat"` to create a pm2 process, and `pm2 list` can list all live running process.
+With `pm2 delete <process name>\<process id>` to delete registered process.

 Using screen to manage python process, `screen -S wechat` to create a new session in sshing, then run the python web server with `python web.py`, notice that in the case of my EC2, I have all python dependencies installed properly, then I don't have to activate my conda environment with `source activate <env>`, directly running python script should be fine. (using `conda install <package>` could be handy or messy depending on cases.).
 Then do "CTRL + A, D" to escape from that session, use `screen -ls` to list all live sessions on that time.
+When resuming to detached session, use `screen -r <session name>\<session id>`.

 One more thing to be noticed, redis server should be alive when this program is running, check your port 6379, it should be taken up by default by redis server.